Great! We'll call you.

 Inheritance tax and EIS: what you need to know

 Inheritance Tax (IHT) is colloquially known as the "voluntary tax," yet statistics from HMRC challenge this notion.
 As of June 2023, IHT receipts reached a record monthly high of £795 million, with a grim projection to rise to £7.2 billion for the 2023/24 tax year and up to £8.4 billion by 2027/28.
-Given soaring inflation and property values, more families are grappling with the issue of surpassing the tax-free allowance thresholds.
+Given soaring inflation and property values, more families are worrying about exceeding the set tax-free allowance thresholds.

 The basics